wp-plugins/jomres/readme.txt

 = Jomres 8.1.15 09/10/2014

-<span class="label label-success">Feature</span> Added new functionality so that Jomres can discover minicomponents in /templates/jr_leohtian/html/com_jomres/subdir which allows us to deliver templates with Jomres customisations which are specific only to that template.
+Added new functionality so that Jomres can discover minicomponents in /templates/jr_leohtian/html/com_jomres/subdir which allows us to deliver templates with Jomres customisations which are specific only to that template.
 Added IP numbers to error logs.
 Added translation of guest types to basic_contract_details class.
 Re-added a salutation that was inadvertently removed, to language files.